Kazakhstan to purchase Boeing planes, build new GE locomotives

-WASHINGTON (Reuters) - Kazakhstan President Nursultan Nazarbayev said on Tuesday the country has reached agreements with several U.S. companies worth $7.5 billion (£5.5 billion), including contracts to supply passenger planes and locomotives to the Central Asian country.
+WASHINGTON (Reuters) - Kazakhstan President Nursultan Nazarbayev said on Tuesday the country has reached agreements with several U.S. companies worth $7.5 billion, including contracts to supply passenger planes and locomotives to the Central Asian country.

 Nazarbayev said some of the contracts, which will be unveiled later on Tuesday, also included investments in the agricultural sector.